 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to advance the status of your career without success?
-Have you ever thought about why your coworker or friend gets promoted, while you’re still stuck in the same job?
-It’s true that a lot of us make mistakes in our careers that stagnate progress.
-Learn about these mistakes and learn how they can be avoided.
+Are you doing everything to progress you career but without success?
+Have you ever thought about what the reason is for why your friend or colleague has been promoted while you’re still in the same place?
+It’s true that a lot of us make a few common errors in our careers that stagnate progress.
+Read on to learn about the mistakes we make and how they can be avoided.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set development to remain competitive.
+- Seek Mentoring, Continuing Education and transferable skills Development to stay ahead of the curve.

 Not Establishing Goals

-Are you able to articulate a view of where you want to be in the next year, or two?
-Setting goals that are realistic can slow progress.
-Set clear short and long-term objectives, prioritizing those with the highest impact on your career advancement.
-To improve your job satisfaction, ensure that these goals match personal interests.
+Do you have a clear view of where you’d like be within the next year or two?
+Failure to set goals that are achievable can slow progress.
+Set clear short and long-term objectives, prioritizing those with the most impact on your career advancement.
+To increase your satisfaction at work make sure that your goals align with your personal preferences.

 Dismissing Networking